yWorks/yfiles-for-html-demos/demos/input/labelhandleprovider/README.md

 ## Things to Try

-- Select a node label or an edge label and change its size by dragging its resize handle (the square).
+- Select a node label or an edge label and change its size by dragging its resize handle.
-- The _Free Node Label_ can also be rotated: Select that label and drag its rotate handle (the dot).
+- The _Free Node Label_ can also be rotated: Select that label and drag its rotate handle (the one above the label).
 - Take a look at the source code, especially _LabelHandleProvider_, _LabelResizeHandle_, and _LabelRotateHandle_.

 Note that the actual resize behavior depends on the label model parameter, since some parameters constrain the label's center to stay at the same position.
 For these parameters, the label is resized symmetrically in both directions.